Gaydar (website): Registration

 Registered users are able to browse through online lists of users who are logged into the site at that time, or through lists of all active profiles.
 Users can send messages to each other and participate in chat rooms, which — except for the Australian and Irish chat rooms — tend to be dominated by UK users.
 Users can upgrade to a premium account to access Gaydar VIP, which offers more features and privileges.
 Members may add more photos into an 'album' attached to their profile that are viewable by other members.
 Guests face other site restrictions, such as a daily limit of 8 messages that they can send and 25 profiles that they can view, and a limit on number of chat rooms accessible at the same time.
 Guests cannot view archives of sent messages, and cannot use the friends list and do not have access to all search options.
 About a third of users are members.

 Profiles

 Profiles typically include standard information on age, location, physical features, sexual predilections, hobbies, and pastimes.
 Profiles usually include a free format description about their owner and what they seek in a partner.
 There is provision for profile owners to upload a number of photographs, typically of themselves — one as the 'main photo', several as 'secondary photos', and several more as 'private photos' that can be sent as attachments to private messages.

 Controversy and criticisms

 Critics allege that it facilitates barebacking (anal intercourse without a condom), though this criticism is potentially true of any dating site.

 Media attention was drawn in 2003 when the website was used by Labour Party MP Chris Bryant, and in 2006, when married Liberal Democrat leadership candidate Mark Oaten used it to find gay sexual partners.

-In 2011, Gaydar re-introduced "filtering" in chat rooms and member-to-member private messages, where lines containing competitors' brand names would appear to be sent but would not be delivered.